TWUOnline/far-centre-guides/pages/02.facilitating-a-FAR-Centre-course/05.coaching/02.academic-coaching/docs.md

 ![](new.png)

 When you strategize a development plan for your students, you can refer to these stages as you see fit.
+You can modify your coaching techniques in light of the assignment the student is working on.
+For example, if students are working on a presentation, you can have them do a mock presentation as practice and then provide feedback.
+More so, if students are not working on an assignment, you can take the time to ask them about their reading strategies and see how they can best work through their textbook readings.
+It is necessary for coaches to ask questions or create exercises that will increase the student's awareness of their own study strategies so they develop in areas of growth.

 ---